lbryio/spec/index.md

 #### Signing

-A claim is considered part of a channel when the metadata in it's value is signed by the channel's private key.
+A claim is considered part of a channel when the metadata in its value is signed by the channel's private key.
 Here's the structure of a signed value:

 field            | size     | description